-Co-Op Training provides special opportunities for Fire Fighters to receive multiple company operations and live fire training using the burn tower or flammable liquids props.
-This training will provide live fire activities, scenario dispatching, incident command, pump operator challenges, engine company operations, truck company operations, search and rescue, passport accountability, etc. Departments are required to develop their own Live Fire Action Plan based off of department needs.
+Co-Op Training provides opportunities for Fire Fighters to receive multiple company operations and live fire training using the burn tower or flammable liquids props.
+This training includes live fire activities, scenario dispatching, incident command, pump operator challenges, engine company operations, truck company operations, search and rescue, passport accountability, and more.
+Departments develop their own Live Fire Action Plans based on their own training needs.

 Facilities Use & Other Scheduled Training

-The Fire Training Academy (FTA) allows many different types of facility uses from Law Enforcement Less Lethal Training to Rocket Tests to Fireworks Demonstrations.
-Please read our Rules of Conduct and review our facilities section before contacting the FTA regarding scheduling.
+The FTA allows many different types of facility use from Law Enforcement Less Lethal Training to Rocket Tests to Fireworks Demonstrations.
+Please review the Prop and Facility Use Section below along with the FTA Rules of Conduct for more information.

 To register for a Marine Firefighting Open Enrollment Course, all prospective applicants must complete the following steps:

-Step 1: Register for a Fire Training Academy Marine Open Enrollment Course
+Step 1: Review the available Fire Training Academy Marine Open Enrollment Courses Offered.

-Step 3: Complete a qualitative or quantitative respirator fit test.
-Print the HealthWorks Authorization for Service form (Click here to download this form).
+Step 4: Complete a qualitative or quantitative respirator fit test.
+Print the HealthWorks Authorization for Service form.
 Bring in the Authorization form and a valid photo ID with you to one of the below locations:

 For more information please contact Chief Deputy State Fire Marshal Howard Scartozzi at 425-401-7732 or via e-mail at Howard.Scartozzi@wsp.wa.gov.

-• Regional Recruit Academy – Basic Firefighter 1 curriculum delivered regionally on a specific schedule concluding with IFSAC Firefighter 1 certification testing.
+• Regional Recruit Academy – Basic Firefighter 1 curriculum delivered regionally on a specific schedule concluding with International Fire Service Accreditation Congress (IFSAC) Firefighter 1 certification testing.

 • Regional Block Classes – One or two-day Basic Firefighter classes scheduled and hosted regionally.